t-mullen/twintap/README.md

 - Optional `data` is any serializable data to send.

 ### `t.receive(eventName, (data) => {})`
 Wait for an event from the other peer.
-Returns any deserialized data sent.
+Callback is passed any deserialized data sent.

 - `eventName` is the name of the even to wait for.